Franco Anselmi: Political militancy

-In 1975, Anselmi joined the youth organization of the extreme-right political party Movimento Sociale Italiano (Italian Social Movement) of Giorgio Almirante; he was active in the Portuense quarter of the city.
+In 1975, Anselmi joined the youth organization of the extreme-right Italian Social Movement (Movimento Sociale Italiano; MSI), then led by Giorgio Almirante; he was active in the Portuense quarter of the city.

-On 28 February 1975, he took part in the demonstration organized by MSI in Rome on the occasion of the trial for the so-called Primavalle fire: On 16 April 1973, militants from the extreme-left organization Potere Operaio (Worker Power) had firebombed the home of Mario Mattei, MSI secretary for Primavalle.
+On 28 February 1975, he took part in the demonstration organized by MSI in Rome on the occasion of the trial for the so-called Primavalle fire: On 16 April 1973, militants from the extreme-left organization Potere Operaio (Workers' Power) had firebombed the home of Mario Mattei, MSI secretary for Primavalle.
 Although Mattei himself escaped without injuries, two of his six sons, Virgilio and Stefano, aged 22 and 8 respectively, died in the fire.
 The arsonists left a pamphlet on the pavement, signed "Tanas Brigade," that read "Class war - Death to the fascists - headquarters of the MSI - Mattei and Schiavoncino are hit by proletarian justice."
 (In a 2005 interview, Achille Lollo admitted his participation, alongside Marino Clavo and Manlio Grillo, all Potere Operaio members at the time, in the arson attack.)

 The 1975 demonstration in Rome quickly turned violent with clashes breaking out between participants and leftist counter-demonstrators.
 The violence culminated in the killing of a Greek student, Mikis Mantakas, a member of the Fronte universitario d'azione nazionale (University Front of National Action), the student organization of MSI.
 Mantakas was a friend of Anselmi and his killing arguably further radicalized Anselmi.

 Armed militancy

-In 1976, Anselmi and Sandro Saccucci shot and killed Luigi Di Rosa, a young communist, in Sezze.
-In 1977, according to neofascist terrorist Cristiano Fioravanti, himself, his brother Valerio Fioravanti a former movie child star, along with Alessandro Alibrandi, Franco Anselmi, and others established an informal, armed group with the aim of striking back at "leftist aggression" and engaging in "revolutionary struggle."
+In 1976, while attending a neofascist rally in Sezze during that year's general election campaign, Anselmi was involved in a fracas instigated by MSI deputy Sandro Saccucci that resulted in the death of Luigi Di Rosa, a young communist activist.
+The following year, according to neofascist terrorist Cristiano Fioravanti, he and his brother Valerio Fioravanti (a former child film star), along with Anselmi, Alessandro Alibrandi and others, established an informal armed group with the aim of striking back at "leftist aggression" and engaging in "revolutionary struggle."
 According to pentito terrorist Walter Sordi, the group, also including Stefano Tiraboschi, started its "revolutionary struggle" through bank robberies and assassination attempts.
 The first time the group used the name Armed Revolutionary Nuclei (Nuclei Armati Rivoluzionari, NAR) was on the occasion of the December 1977 firebombing of offices of political parties, two of the Christian Democrats and one of the Communists.

 On 30 December 1977, they firebombed the entrance of Il Messaggero in via dei Serviti, while, on 4 January 1978, they entered the editorial office of Corriere della Sera, issued threats to the newspaper's employees, and threw Molotov cocktails, one of which, thrown by Anselmi, mistakenly hit the building superintendent who suffered extensive burns.
 On 28 February 1978, on the occasion of the third anniversary of the death of Mantakas, Anselmi participated, together with the Fioravanti brothers and others, in the assassination of Lotta Continua militant Roberto Scialabba in Don Bosco square.
 Cristiano Fioravanti would later report that Anselmi unloaded his entire magazine without hitting Scialabba.